FIND OUT MORE ABOUT THE WORK BEING DONE BY SOUTHLAND'S CATCHMENT GROUPS HERE

 The main surface waters found in this area are the Oreti River, the Makarewa River, and the Dunsdale, Hedgehope and Waikiwi Streams.

-Watch the video above to learn about the online tool
+Watch this video to learn more about the Catchment Group

 Watch the video above to learn about the Understanding the Land to Drive Change project